Wayrion/jetbrains-llm-eval/README.md

-## LLM Agent for Humaneval Pass@1 Assessment
+## HumanEvalFix Bug-Fixing Agent

-This repository packages a LangGraph-based ReAct agent that repairs buggy Python functions and evaluates them against the BigCode `bigcode/humanevalpack` benchmark.
-The agent is tailored for strict pass@1 scoring and is designed to run end-to-end on modest hardware using compact instruction-tuned models such as `Qwen/Qwen2.5-0.5B-Instruct`.
+This repository packages a LangGraph-based ReAct agent that repairs buggy Python functions from the HumanEvalFix benchmark (sourced from the BigCode `bigcode/humanevalpack` repository).
+The pipeline feeds each task’s specification, broken implementation, and hidden tests to an LLM, runs the code inside a sandbox, and reports pass@1.

 ### Key Capabilities
-- Run a deterministic ReAct-style loop (propose, execute, optional reflect) with LangGraph.
-- Execute model-produced code in an isolated sandbox with CPU, memory, and network safeguards.
-- Compute pass@1 on the Python Humaneval subset, streaming per-task JSONL updates for robust resume support and optional visualization.
-- Optionally, calculate pass@k by changing the `--iters k` flag
+- ReAct-style propose → execute → (optional) reflect loop built with LangGraph, tuned for deterministic pass@1 repair attempts.
+- Bug-fix aware prompting: each task includes the docstring/spec, buggy implementation, and entry point to preserve.
+- Sandboxed execution (subprocess or Docker) with CPU/memory guards and strict network/file isolation.
+- Streaming JSONL results for resume-friendly evaluations plus optional visualization tooling.
+- Optional multi-iteration repair (`--iters`) to approximate pass@k when desired.

 ### Requirements
 - Python 3.11 or newer.
 - `transformers` and a compatible `torch` build (install the wheel for your platform before running).
-- `datasets` for loading Humaneval locally or from the Hugging Face Hub.
+- `datasets` for loading HumanEvalFix locally or from the Hugging Face Hub.

 > TIP: Install a platform-specific torch build (CPU, CUDA, or ROCm) before launching the CLI so `transformers` can select the correct backend.